Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

  - Identify the most beneficial debt repayment strategy.
  - Minimize the total interest paid across all debts.
  - Estimate the timeline for becoming completely debt-free.
+ - Automatically update amounts in foreign currencies using up-to-date exchange rates.
+ - Export data for external manipulation and re-import it.

 #### 4.2.2.
 Emotional Jobs